thiago95macedo/weth/addons/website_sale/README.md

 The built-in cross-selling feature helps you offer extra products related to what the shopper put in his cart. (e.g. accessories)

-Odoo's upselling algorythm allows you to show visitors similar but more expensive products than the one in view, with incentives.
+WETH's upselling algorythm allows you to show visitors similar but more expensive products than the one in view, with incentives.

 The inline editing feature allows you to easily change a price, launch a